lightsprint09/Sourcing/README.md

 let dataSource = TableViewDataSource(tableView: tableView, dataProvider: dataProvider, cell: trainCell)
 ```
 ## DataProvider
 A DataProvider encaupsulates you data.
-Use one of the given DataProviders or implement your own by implementing `DataProviding`.
+Use one of the given DataProviders or implement `DataProviding` to create your own DataProvider.

 ### ArrayDataProvider
 `ArrayDataProvider<Element>` wraps  `Array<Element>` to an DataProvider.